 How can your Osteopath help?
 After taking a thorough medical history and examination, your Osteopath will be able to advise you on the most likely underlying cause and tailor the treatment to each individual case.
 Treatment may include massage, rhythmical mobilisation of the joints to relieve tension or gentle manipulations to loosen joint and you may hear a "click".
 Treatment may also involve treating other areas in the body such as the hips.

 Your Osteopath may also offer advice of your lifestyle, posture, diet and exercise or give you specific exercises.

 In more chronic cases, stenosis (narrowing) of the bony canal where the sciatic nerve leaves the spine can be the underlying cause of the nerve entrapment and in these cases surgery can be the best option to remove the excess bony formation and stop the nerve being pinched.
 Your Osteopath will be able to advise you on the best course of action if they suspect this and refer you to your GP, specialist or for further imaging such as x-rays or MRI if required.

 Don’t put up with sciatica!
-For further information about this or any other general aches, pains, orthopaedic or musculoskeletal problems, arrange a consultation with our friendly, experienced team at Sandbach Osteopathic and Sports Injury Clinic on 01270 759 491.
+For further information about this or any other general aches, pains, orthopaedic or musculoskeletal problems, arrange a consultation with our friendly, experienced team at Sandbach Osteopathic and Sports Injury Clinic on 01270 759 491 or book online now.